Raisins (100 G) and Oil Roasted Cashew Nuts (100 G)

 Include Healthy Fats

-Engage in light physical activity, such as a 10-minute walk, after eating to help your body use glucose more effectively.
+Engage in light physical activity, such as a short walk, after eating these snacks to help your body use glucose more efficiently.

 Mindful Eating